Undine Beta · NVIDIA RTX · CUDA 12 · Windows

 What runs under the hood.

-A solver is only as good as the numbers it exposes.
-Undine exposes its — every transfer, every iteration, every substep retry.
+A solver is only as good as the numbers it lets you read.
+Undine surfaces all of them — every transfer, every iteration, every substep retry.

 Methods